checkly/docs.checklyhq.com/site/content/docs/cli/_index.md

 ---

-The Checkly CLI gives you a JavaScript/TypeScript-native **workflow** for creating, testing, deploying and life cycling synthetic monitors (checks) at scale, from your code base.
+The Checkly CLI gives you a JavaScript/TypeScript-native **workflow** for creating, testing, deploying and life cycling synthetic monitors (Checks) at scale, from your code base.
 We call this workflow **Monitoring as Code**.

 - **Unite E2E testing & monitoring in one workflow.** No more silos between Dev, QA and Ops.
-- **Codeable, testable, reviewable.** Works with your dev pipeline.
+- **Programmable, testable, reviewable.** Works with your dev pipeline.
 From your IDE, via PR to CI.
 - **Native `@playwright/test` support.** No lock-in, just write standard `*.spec.ts` files.
 - **Alerting baked in.** Set alerts for Slack, SMS and many more channels.
 - **Typescript-first.** Fully typed for a stellar developer experience with code completion.